sirrobot01/debrid-blackhole/README.md

 - The `download_folder` is the folder where the torrents will be downloaded. e.g `/media/symlinks/`
 - The `categories` key is used to filter out torrents based on the category. e.g `sonarr`, `radarr`
 - The `refresh_interval` key is used to set the interval in minutes to refresh the Arrs Monitored Downloads(it's in seconds).
 The default value is `5` seconds

+##### Arrs Config
+This is an array of Arrs(Sonarr, Radarr, etc) that will be used to download the torrents.
+This is not required if you already set up the Qbittorrent in the Arrs with the host, token.
+This is particularly useful if you want to use the Repair tool without using Qbittorent
+- The `name` key is the name of the Arr/ Category
+- The `host` key is the host of the Arr
+- The `token` key is the API token of the Arr

 ### Proxy